pixeltris/TwitchAdSolutions/full-list.md

 ## Web browser extensions

 - `TTV LOL PRO` - [chrome](https://chrome.google.com/webstore/detail/ttv-lol-pro/bpaoeijjlplfjbagceilcgbkcdjbomjd) / [code](https://github.com/younesaassila/ttv-lol-pro)
   - A fork of the `TTV LOL` extension with sweeping improvements to its ad blocking abilities.
+Recommended to be used with uBlock Origin.
   - **NOTE: Incompatible with proxies made for the original TTV LOL.**
 - `TTV LOL` - [chrome](https://chrome.google.com/webstore/detail/ttv-lol/ofbbahodfeppoklmgjiokgfdgcndngjm) / [code](https://github.com/TTV-LOL/extensions)
   - Uses a proxy on the main m3u8 file to get a stream without ads.